steven-freed/freedactive/README.md

 3. div with id "app-container"
 4. initialize Freedactive in your entry component
 5. run your own server or use freedactive-cli to serve your web app\
-*Note your server must always server the index.html file*
+*Note your server must always serve the index.html file*

 ```html
 <!DOCTYPE html>